Table of contents

-The interest in this compound lies on its basic function, which is the release of certain hormones that regulate the testosterone levels (luteinizing hormone).
+The interest in this compound lies in its basic function, releasing certain hormones that regulate the testosterone levels (luteinizing hormone).

-Aspartic acid is a non-essential amino acid that can be generated by the body from the nutrients we consume through food.
+Aspartic acid is a non-essential amino acid that can be synthesized by the body from the nutrients that we eat.

-This is the basic characteristic of this type of amino acid, which is essential for health and many bodily functions.
+This is the basic feature of this type of amino acid, which is essential for our health and many bodily functions.

-Aspartic acid is a key element in our asparagine synapses and neurotransmitters.
+Aspartic acid is a key element in the synapses and asparagine neurotransmitters.